-The Assistant Chief Officer (Resources) - Responsibilities
+The Assistant Chief Officer - Resources' Responsibilities

-The Assistant Chief Officer - Resources, is responsible for the preparation of the Chief Constable's Statement of Accounts is responsible for the preparation of the Statement of Accounts which, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in Great Britain (The Code of Practice).
+The Assistant Chief Officer - Resources is responsible for the preparation of the Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in Great Britain (The Code of Practice).

-In preparing the statement of accounts, the Assistant Chief Officer - Resources, has:
+In preparing the statement of accounts, the Assistant Chief Officer - Resources has:

-- (i) Selected suitable accounting policies and then applied them consistently; - (ii) Made judgements and estimates that were reasonable and prudent; and - (iii) Complied with the Code of Practice.
+- i) Selected suitable accounting policies and then applied them consistently; - (ii) Made judgements and estimates that were reasonable and prudent; and - (iii) Complied with the Code of Practice.

-The Assistant Chief Officer - Resources, has also:
+The Assistant Chief Officer - Resources has also: